The Affordable Care Act

 - Tribal Employees Eligible for the Federal Employees Health Benefits Program

-The Affordable Care Act (ACA) is the new healthcare law that was signed into effect in 2010.
+The Affordable Care Act (ACA) is the healthcare law that was signed into effect in 2010.
 It is also called health reform.
-The ACA began taking effect in 2010, with the largest changes coming in 2014.
+The ACA began taking effect in 2010, with the largest changes occurring in 2014.

 The ACA doesn’t have much impact on the coverage offered through most large employers, including the federal government.
 Instead, most of the changes affect health insurance coverage that individuals pay for on their own and the insurance that small businesses buy.

-The new healthcare law brings coverage to those who previously have not had or could not afford health insurance.
-Starting on October 1, 2013, U.S. citizens and legal residents can use the online marketplaces called “exchanges” to buy health insurance.
+The healthcare law has brought coverage to those who previously had not had or could not afford health insurance.
+As of October 1, 2013, U.S. citizens and legal residents can use the online marketplaces called “exchanges” to buy health insurance.

-By law, starting in 2014, everyone will have to carry health insurance or pay a fee.
-The Medicaid program will be expanded in some states to cover more people, and financial assistance will be available for people with incomes at or below 400% of the federal poverty level.
+By law, starting in 2014, everyone has to carry health insurance or pay a fee.
+The Medicaid program has been expanded in some states to cover more people, and financial assistance is available for people with incomes at or below 400% of the federal poverty level.

-Federal employees covered by the Blue Cross and Blue Shield Service Benefit Plan—or another Federal Employees Health Benefits Program (FEHBP) carrier—will see only a few changes.
-The Service Benefit Plan has made changes to offer more preventive care benefits and extended coverage for children up to age 26 in order to comply with the law.
+Federal employees covered by the Blue Cross and Blue Shield Service Benefit Plan—or another Federal Employees Health Benefits Program (FEHBP) carrier—only saw a few changes.
+The Service Benefit Plan offers preventive care benefits and extended coverage for children up to age 26 in order to comply with the law.

 - Guaranteed coverage: Means you are guaranteed the chance to enroll in a health plan once you apply for it and the premium is paid.

-- Cost assistance: Tax credits and financial assistance will be available to help pay for health insurance for those below a certain income threshold.
+- Cost assistance: Tax credits and financial assistance are available to help pay for health insurance for those below a certain income threshold.

 - Individual mandate: Requires most Americans to have health insurance.